CLI Reference#

 --force

-Directory containing pre-downloaded .conda and/or .tar.bz2 package archives.
-When set, cx pre-populates the package cache from this directory before installing.
-Paired with --offline, this enables fully air-gapped bootstrap from a bundled payload.
-Can also be set via the CX_PAYLOAD environment variable.
+Bundle directory containing pre-downloaded .conda and/or .tar.bz2 package archives.
+The runtime pre-populates the package cache from this directory before installing.
+Can also be set via CX_BUNDLE.

 --offline

-Disable all network access during bootstrap.
-Packages must already be available in the local package cache (from a previous bootstrap) or supplied via --payload.
-Incompatible with --no-lock (offline mode requires a lockfile).
-Can also be set via the CX_OFFLINE environment variable.
+Disable network access during bootstrap.
+Packages must already be available from the local package cache, --bundle, or an embedded cxz bundle.
+Can also be set via CX_OFFLINE.

 Note